- Non-probate property vs. probate property

 Under the new rules, if you inherit an IRA from an original owner who passes away after January 1, 2020, you must withdraw all the assets within 10 years of the original owner’s death.
 The rule changes do not apply to those who have already inherited an IRA prior to January 1, 2020.

 There are exceptions to the 10-year distribution requirement.
 You may still be able to stretch out IRA distributions over your lifetime if you are a surviving spouse, a minor child, a disabled or chronically ill individual, or a beneficiary less than 10 years younger than the deceased account owner.

 Additionally, the Secure Act extends the time when retirees need to start taking required minimum distributions from retirement accounts, pushing it back to age 72 from age 70½.
 For those who turned 70½ in 2019, the first RMD will have to be taken by April 1, 2020.

 Before taking any action, it is critical that non-spousal beneficiaries determine the rules of the retirement plan in question and also consult a financial advisor with experience in this area.
 An advisor can ensure an inherited IRA is titled properly, thereby avoiding unnecessary tax payments.

 B. Individual Retirement Accounts

 Non-spousal beneficiaries cannot transfer assets within an inherited IRA to an existing IRA.
-Instead, they have two options: they may take all distributions within five years of the original account owner’s death or take annual distributions determined by the life expectancy of either the beneficiary or the decedent, whichever is longer.
+Instead, must now withdraw all the assets within 10 years of the original owner’s death.